PeterBouSaada/IMS-API/README.md

 ### **Windows:**

-\- Open the command line with administrator privileges.
+\- Open the command line with administrator privileges.<br/>
 \- use the following commands (make sure to add the `"quotes"`): <br/>

 | command                                                 | effect                                                                                                                                                              |